BuroHappoldMachineLearning/LearningMaterials/Good_code_guidelines.md

     return input_integer / 2
 ```

+### 2.1 **Make sure to type-hint dictionaries**.

+See example [here](https://pavolkutaj.medium.com/explaining-type-hints-for-dictionaries-in-python-187d712df631).
+For dictionaries input or outputs, also make sure to describe what their key and value are supposed to represent, you should write it in the function input or output description.

+### 2.2 **If type hints are not available for your package**.

-### Note on Type-hinting: in some cases, typing classes may not be available directly within the Python package you are dealing with, e.g. OpenCV.
+In some cases, typing classes may not be available directly within the Python package you are dealing with, e.g. OpenCV.
 Still try to add type-hinting if you can.

 For example, in [OpenCV, you need to use an additional module to allow for Typing](https://stackoverflow.com/a/73261016/3873799): `cv2.typing`.